 At Rowans Primary school e-safety is very important for both children and adults.
 We aim for all pupils to understand the opportunities that technology brings, as well as understanding and knowing what to do if you ever feel uncomfortable online.
 E-safety forms part of the school curriculum and is a part of every lesson where computing is taught.
-As part of this, it is important that all users are aware of the risks associated with the use of these internet technologies and that some, such as Facebook and Instagram, have minimum age requirements, usually 13 years.
+It is important that all users are aware of the risks associated with the use of internet technologies and that some, such as Facebook and Instagram, have minimum age requirements, usually 13 years.

 How do we keep children safe at school?

 - The school Internet access has been designed expressly for pupil use, including appropriate content filtering.

 - Children are given clear objectives for Internet use and taught what use is acceptable and what is not.

 - Every year week have an e-safety week, often linked to anti-bullying week in the autumn term.

 - Children are educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.